YVC-Sync/Reproductive-Pressure-Analysis/README.md

 ## 🎯 The Challenge

-Fertility rates are dropping everywhere—even in countries pushing aggressive pro-natalist policies.
+Fertility rates are dropping everywhere even in countries pushing aggressive pro-natalist policies.
 That raises some big questions:

 - Why aren’t financial incentives working?
 - What types of support *actually* help people start families?